 Those who work with me are often exploring issues of gender, sexuality, and race; privilege, marginalization, and systemic oppression; complex trauma; and relationships.
 We often focus on alleviating the anxiety, depression, and disconnection from self and others that can come with these experiences.

-I have extensive experience working with LGBTQIA2S+ folx; trauma survivors; White folx exploring their own racial identity; BIPOC folx; folx born outside the US; children of immigrants; undergraduate students; and graduate students.
+I have extensive experience working with LGBTQIA2S+ folx; other therapists, trauma survivors; White folx exploring their own racial identity; BIPOC folx; folx born outside the US; children of immigrants; undergraduate students; and graduate students.

 I have experience integrating tarot, ritual, dreamwork, and trance work as psychotherapeutic tools.
 I am happy to incorporate my clients’ traditional, generational, cultural, or chosen healing practices into our work together.